whyyoutoo/Sentiment_Classification_for_Amazon_Product_Reviews/README.md

 ![image7](/images/pyldavis.PNG)

+### Sentiment Analysis

-Best model based on f1 score was found to be TF-IDF vectorizer with logistic regression with a f1 macro score of 85%, precision macro score of 83% and a recall macro score of 87%.
+Final model was chosen to be TF-IDF vectorizer with logistic regression.
+It was able to predict positive or negative sentiment with a 85% macro f1 score, 83% macro precision, and 87% macro recall.

+Macro f1 was the chosen metric because I wanted to deal with class imbalance and give importance to both positive and negative classes.

+The final model had the following train and test scores:

+* Train F1 Macro 0.84 | Precision Macro 0.83 | Recall Macro 0.87
+* Test F1 Macro 0.85 | Precision Macro 0.83 | Recall Macro 0.87

+Comparing the above scores, final model does not show any signs of under or overfitting.
+Metics from test set are very similar to metrics from train set.

+Below is the final model's confusion matrix from the test set.

 ![image8](/images/confusion_matrix.PNG)